 Today is Kwon Jiyong’s birthday (technically, it was yesterday since it’s already the 19th now in Seoul).
 I declared yesterday that I would buy a cake in his honor today, and it worked out perfectly since I’m working from home and also late shift, because that meant I could walk to Potomac Bakery and then decorate the damn thing on my break.

-Chooch and I carefully, and after much deliberation, settled on a mildly festive cake with enough black space on the white frosting to allow me to stick my decorations in it.
+Chooch and I carefully, and after much deliberation, settled on a mildly festive cake with enough blank space on the white frosting to allow me to stick my decorations in it.

 “Well…” I hesitated, wondering if they would scrawl Happy Birthday in Hangeul for me.
 “Ok so this is weird but this cake is actually for our favorite Kpop singer—-”